johnwcowan/r7rs-work/Dictionaries.md

 This procedure is a workhorse for dictionary lookup, insert, and delete.
-The dictionary *dictionary* is searched for an association whose key is the same as *key*.
+The dictionary *dictionary* is searched for an association whose key is the same as *key* in the sense of *dictionary*'s comparator.
 If one is not found, then the *failure* procedure is tail-called with two continuation arguments, *insert* and *ignore*, and is expected to tail-call one of them.